shadowshard4080/install-arch/README.md

 do a `reboot now` to and restart into the new arch system.
 ### Desktop environment installation
 ---
-log in as root with either [`su`](https://wiki.archlinux.org/title/su) or by exiting the current session and using the username `root`. now install the required packages for your desktop environment, for example kde-plasma.
+Mount the partitions, log in as root with either [`su`](https://wiki.archlinux.org/title/su) or by exiting the current session and using the username `root`. then install the required packages for your desktop environment, for example kde-plasma:
 ```
 pacman -Sy xorg plasma-desktop sddm [terminal_emulator] [web_browser]
 systemctl enable sddm